nsmsn/academe-ipsum/README.md

-flatiron-ipsum
+acadame ipsum
 ==============

-Code to create a lorem ipsum text generator with words related to the Flatiron School.
-Uses JavaScript and jQuery only.
+lorem ipsum text generator for the K-12 and higher education sector.

+forked from flatiron-ipsum by @meowist